The Upland Soul

 Five years ago, I was setting up a new-to-me Model 70 chambered in 7mm Remington Magnum, and needed a new set of scope rings.
 I stumbled upon the DNZ Game Reaper one-piece scope mounts and they piqued my interest for this particular set up.
 They seemed pretty idiot-proof, and I am supremely qualified to evaluate such a claim.

 Compared to traditional scope bases and rings, the advantages of going to a one-piece mount like the Game Reaper are fairly obvious; everything is machined and align bored for the specific gun they’ll be going on, and the additional rigidity of the one-piece construction creates a really, really rock-solid and durable setup for a hunting rifle.
-It looks chunky, which means you’ll be in for a surprise when you pick one up and feel how light they are — around 2-3 ounces per the manufacturer, which makes them under one ounce heavier than Talley Lightweight rings.
+It chunky, which means you’ll be in for a surprise when you pick one up and feel how light they are — around 2-3 ounces per the manufacturer, which makes them under one ounce heavier than Talley Lightweight rings.

-That said… this would probably look killer in anodized gold.
+As a brief aside… this would probably look killer in anodized gold.
 Hmm…

 Total